4GeeksAcademy/blog/blog/how-to-pay-a-coding-bootcamp-2022.md

-## Veterans, african-americans or women
+## Ways to fund your career in Tech for Veterans, african-americans and women

-In 2022 we partnered with United Way Miami in order to offer The  United Way Miami Workforce Project; an exciting new training program made possible by United Way Miami, 4Geeks Academy, and Social Finance.
+In 2022 we partnered with United Way Miami in order to offer The  [United Way Miami Workforce Project](https://socialfinance.org/work/united-way-miami/); an exciting new training program made possible by United Way Miami, 4Geeks Academy, and Social Finance.